 RADARSAT-2 reduces planning lead times for data acquisition, and its left- and right-looking modes provide more revisits and up-to-date data.

-Water is one of the Earth's most precious and widely used resources.
-An understanding of the hydrological features water distribution around the globe is essential.
 Radar imagery is well suited for hydrological applications, in part because the SAR, or synthetic aperture radar, is so sensitive to surface roughness and water and can thus readily distinguish between water and land features.

 The polarimetric capabilities of RADARSAT-2 enhance soil moisture measurement, and snow pack monitoring and analysis, while improving the potential for SAR in wetland mapping and discrimination.